zeroc-ice/ice/matlab/README.md

 This creates the toolbox package `msbuild\ice-<Ice Version>-<MATLAB Version>.mltbx`.

+You can install the package from within MATLAB by double-clicking on the file.

 ### Using Ice for MATLAB

 #### Search Path

-Add the following directories to your MATLAB search path:
+To use the source build, add the following directories to your MATLAB path:

  - `matlab\lib`
  - `matlab\lib\generated`